kentaroh-toyoda/ai-security-paper-digest-rss/README.md

 This will:

-1. Fetch recent papers from ArXiv AI feeds
+1. Fetch recent papers from ArXiv AI feeds (cs.AI, cs.LG, cs.CL, cs.CV)
 2. Perform a quick initial assessment using a cost-efficient model
 3. Perform detailed assessment on promising papers using a more powerful model
 4. Store relevant papers in Qdrant